Null-MC/LuaLUT/README.md

 # LuaLUT
 A small tool for baking LUT images for Minecraft shaders using Lua scripting.
+Supports 1D, 2D, and 3D textures; in BMP, PNG, and RAW formats.

 ## Usage
-### Generate 2D PNG
 Using the lua script below saved to a file "lut.lua", this will generate a 2D RGB PNG texture using the normalized texel coordinates (0-1).

 ```lua